IFRS 9, IFRS 7 simplified method for receivables and contract assets disclosures

 Financial risks from operating activities

-As at 31 December 2023, the maturities of trade receivables and contract assets as well as any related valuation allowances may be analysed as follows:
+As at 31 December 2025, the ageing of trade receivables and contract assets, including related loss allowances, is as follows:

-As at 31 December 2022, the maturities of trade receivables and contract assets as well as any related valuation allowances may be analysed as follows:
+As at 31 December 2024, the ageing of trade receivables and contract assets, including related loss allowances, is as follows:

-Movements in valuation allowances for trade receivables and contract assets may be analysed as follows:
+Movements in loss allowances for trade receivables and contract assets are as follows: